lorenzoc25/rudis/readme.md

 - authentication
 ### Finsihed Todos
 - cachepadded for mutex
-- support post request with json as arguments (single kv)
+- support post request with json as arguments